 Australian Broadcasting Corporation (ABC)

-The Australian Broadcasting Corporation (ABC) is the national broadcaster in Australia whose history goes back to 1929, the year of its foundation.
-Today, ABC provides radio, television, online and mobile services both in Australia and overseas.
-It operates six nationwide television channels, more than a dozen radio channels and a wide network of regional and local broadcasters.
+The Australian Broadcasting Corporation (ABC) is Australia’s national broadcaster, tracing its origins back to 1929.
+Over nearly a century, the ABC has grown into a multifaceted media organization that provides radio, television, online, and mobile services across Australia and abroad.
+Today, it operates six nationwide television channels, more than a dozen radio services, and a wide-reaching network of regional and local broadcasters, making it one of the country’s largest media institutions.

 Media assets